Fees and costs

 0.8788means that $1 USD is exchanged for €0.87 EUR.

-Currency conversion fee - The fee that Shopify charges to convert currencies when you capture a payment.
-Currency conversion fees and credit card fees aren't returned to you when you issue a refund, but you're not charged additional conversion fees when you issue a refund or when you receive a chargeback.
-The conversion fee is based on your store's primary country:
+Currency conversion fee - The fee that Shopify charges (in your payout currency) to convert currencies when you capture a payment.
+Currency conversion fees and credit card fees are not returned to you when you issue a refund, but you're not charged additional conversion fees when you issue a refund or when you receive a chargeback.
+The conversion fee amount is based on your store's primary country:

 - 1.5% in the US